armory/docs/content/en/docs/armory-admin/jenkins.md

 ---
-title: Configure Jenkins
+title: Connecting Spinnaker to Jenkins
-weight: 50
+linkTitle: Connecting Jenkins
 aliases:
   - /spinnaker_install_admin_guides/jenkins/
+  - /spinnaker-install-admin-guides/jenkins/
+Description: To use Jenkins in Spinnaker, configure access to your Jenkins instance.
 ---

-Before you can make use of Jenkins in Spinnaker, you'll need to configure access to your Jenkins masters.

 > The Spinnaker project has more in-depth documentation on configuring Jenkins
 > in Spinnaker [here](https://www.spinnaker.io/setup/ci/jenkins/).